 A vibration Analysis Equipment is an instrument used to measure, store and and diagnose the vibration produced by your machines.
 Vibration analysis equipments use FFT based tools to measure frequencies and identify the causes that originate them.
 You can find some examples here:

 Digivibe M30 Vibration Analysis Equipment is an advanced and portable system designed to analyze machinery vibrations individually.
 On site balancing for 1 and 2 planes.

-Vibration Experts and developpers have done Great efforts to create functions that solve the few limitations of vibration analysis, however, there are still some issues that we are unable to see through vibration analysis.
+Vibration Experts and developers have done great efforts to create functions that solve the few limitations of vibration analysis, however, there are still some issues that we are unable to see through vibration analysis.

 Very High frequency: Common sensors have a maximum frequency of 10 to 15 kHz.
 If you don’t invest in special sensors, higher frequencies will be invisible to the equipment.